Equivariant Intrinsic Formality: Examples

-The differential is $d(a_n)=0=d(b_n),$ $d(d_{2n-1})=ab$ , $d(c_{2n-1})=0$, $d(e_a)=a^2$, $d(e_b)=b^2$ and $\rho :M_{2n-1}\to \cA$ maps $(c_{2n-1},a_n,b_n) \to (z,x,y)$ and $(d_{2n-1},e_a,e_b)\to (0,0,0).$
+The differential is $d(a_n)=0=d(b_n),$ $d(d_{2n-1})=ab$ , $d(c_{2n-1})=0$, $d(e_a)=a^2$, $d(e_b)=b^2$ and $\rho :\sM_{2n-1}\to \cA$ maps $(c_{2n-1},a_n,b_n) \to (z,x,y)$ and $(d_{2n-1},e_a,e_b)\to (0,0,0).$

-Thus the cohomology system satisfies the hypothesis of Theorem \ref{thm:cardofM}.
-Hence the set of isomorphism classes of the minimal system containing $M_{2n}$ is obtained by Equation \ref{eq:orbit}.
+Thus, the cohomology diagram satisfies the hypothesis of Theorem \ref{thm:cardofM}.
+Hence, the set of isomorphism classes of the minimal system containing $\sM_{2n}$ is in bijection with the set $\cM_{\cA^{\ast}(G/e)}$.
 The case $n=2$ is computed in \cite{HIRO}. \end{enumerate}